John Madigan (politician): Political views

 Madigan took a strong stance for implementing refugee and protection conventions and gambling reforms.

 Madigan campaigned against wind turbines, chairing the 2015 Select Committee on Wind Turbines, advocating the removal of government incentives from the industry, and promoting the idea of "wind turbine syndrome".
 From 2011 onward, Madigan's chief of staff was Brendan Gullifer, a journalist and writer who has published articles against wind power.

 Madigan described himself as "unashamedly pro-life".
 As a representative of the DLP, he opposed legislation on same-sex marriage; the sale of public infrastructure; the implementation of a carbon tax (stating "We're not in favour of a carbon tax because we believe it's a tax on people and a tax on life"); and the limiting of weekend trading hours.
 He addressed the Inaugural Jack Kane Dinner in July 2011, where he advocated Chifley-style protectionist economics.

 In his maiden speech to the Senate, Madigan denounced Victoria's "inhumane" abortion laws and committed to help restore Australia's dwindling manufacturing sector.
 He called for a "good Labor government that will bring something better to the people".
 He said that the DLP and ALP differed in a number of ways, stating:

 Madigan also praised fellow crossbench Senator Nick Xenophon in his maiden speech, saying he had "done his best to address the plight of the Australian worker and the Australian family".
 He shared views on gambling reform and wind turbines with Xenophon, with the pair helping to establish a Select Committee on Wind Turbines.

+John Madigan's Manufacturing and Farming Party

+Madigan registered his own party, "John Madigan's Manufacturing and Farming Party," on 18 May 2016.
+Described as "always a vanity party only for John Madigan's re-election", their only candidates were Madigan and Mark George for Victoria in the Senate in 2016.
+Following Madigan's defeat, the party were voluntarily deregistered on 13 September 2016.